davelin18yufan/JS_slide/slides.md

 # like them? see https://unsplash.com/collections/94734566/slidev
 background: https://cover.sli.dev
 # some information about your slides (markdown enabled)
-title: Welcome to Slidev
+title: Modern Javascript
 info: |
-  ## Slidev Starter Template
+  ## JS 語法進化史及改變
   Presentation slides for developers.

   Learn more at [Sli.dev](https://sli.dev)